 Writing has become a real form of therapy.
 You see, in the past, this time of year (early fall into winter) is where the doldrums of a haggard self usually begin to tear my soul into The Nothing.
 This year, due to the proper medication, only positive influences and people allowed into my inner circle, as well as a touch of Love have changed that.
 Today I write more with greater vigor and clarity than ever before in my life.

 My next book is entitled Athena Departs.
 In it I see myself as the man I’m becoming after three years of manual labor, now teaching, freelance writing, and helping those with honor and incredible gifts of expression get a leg up in the tight-lipped world of Art.
 There is karma to good writing, not a debt to be paid.
 It is a pleasure greater than anything I’ve achieved on my own, playing a small part in kindred spirits taking flight.
-It’s something I hope to do more of with The Southern Collective Experience and The Last Ancients.
+It’s something I hope to do more of with The Southern Collective Experience.

 Here’s to genuine Art and great friends.